aryeelab/dnaloop/README.md

 1. Create a sample description file:

   Sample description files can be created in one of two formats:

   - `.txt` for simple cases where there is a single FASTQ pair per sample.
   - `.yaml` for cases where individual samples may have one or more FASTQ pairs associated with it.
-This is typically the case when a library is sequenced more than once (i.e. 2+ runs).
+This is typically the case when a library is sequenced more than once (e.g. 2+ runs or 2+ lanes).
-  -

   **Option 1: `.txt` format**